← Back to Projects

 Archetypes as Operations

-Not quotes to retrieve or masks to wear — thinking methods that shape cognition.
-Selected via 3-layer routing: cosine similarity → momentum weighting → fusion history.
+Not quotes to retrieve or masks to wear — thinking methods that shape cognition before a word is generated.
 Leonardo gives you ways to see, not things to say.

 Dialectical Collision

-1,764 tension pairs.
 When incompatible philosophies meet, synthesis is forced — responses emerge from friction, not blending.
+The collisions are pre-mapped and intentional.

 Inner Monologue